odespesse/designPatterns/src/visitor/README.md

 # Visitor pattern #
 A visitor pattern separate the data structure and the algorithm which operates on those.

-## Implementation ##
-In this example, we have a simple array structure of stores.
-Different visitors can go on those stores.
-According to their profile each visitor will do something else with the visited store.

 ## UML ##

                              +-------"I"--------+                                          +--------"I"--------+